-To create a new app, select the 'publish to Insight' button rectring definition definition definition definition definition (for a default desktop installation these are admin / admin123) and specify a new name for your app.
+To create a new app, select the 'publish to Insight' button of Workbench: you will be prompted to enter your Insight credentials (for a default desktop installation these are admin / admin123) and specify a new name for your app.
 After successfully publishing the app a green box with a link to the new app in the Insight Web Client appears at the top right corner of the Workbench workspace.
 Following this link will take you to the app loaded into the Insight Web Client as shown in Figure 6.
 Click onto the grey area to select and load a scenario, then choose the 'Run' button (for further detail, please see the instructions for the Insight Web Client in Section 3.5).